what causes swim bladder disease in angelfish?

 Can Swim Bladder Disease Go Away On Its Own?

-Swim bladder disease will only resolve itself in one scenario: if it’s triggered by light constipation.
-Even without your intervention or any dietary changes, the angelfish may recover from constipation.
-The swim bladder issues will then resolve themselves.
+Swim bladder disease will only resolve in one scenario: if it’s triggered by light constipation.

-However, in most cases, angelfish do not recover from swim bladder disease on their own.
-It will take some form of intervention and treatment on your part.
-The condition will continue to worsen until the fish is unable to swim or breathe properly.
+However, in most cases, angelfish don’t recover from swim bladder disease without assistance.
+It’ll take some form of intervention and treatment on your part.

 Is Swim Bladder Disease Contagious?